You’re Not Broken

 1. Use Your Mat as a Mirror

 Your yoga mat is more than a workout — it’s a reflection of how you move through life.
 Notice your tendencies during practice.
+Cultivate a greater awareness of how you show up — habits, tendencies, thought loops and so on.

 2. Self-Inquiry

-Just like on our mat, every day life presents numerous opportunities to notice how we operate — habits, impulses, reactions, language.
+Just like on our mat, every day life presents numerous opportunities to notice how we operate — impulses, reactions, language.
 These things reveal old conditioning, beliefs and fears.

 Notice:

-The words you choose.
+words you choose.

-The emotions that arise in familiar situations.
+emotions that arise in familiar situations.

-The stories you tell yourself when things get hard.
+stories you tell yourself when things get hard.

 And then… pause.
-Witness what’s happening.

-Ask yourself:
+Ask yourself: What is underneath this?

 3. Carve Out Time for Reflection

 True self-study can’t thrive in the hustle.
-Nothing will choke out self exploration faster than distraction and over stimulation.
+Nothing will choke out self exploration faster than distraction and over-stimulation.
 Like a small planted seed, this process needs attention, nourishment and patience.
 Take structured time out of your schedule to get curious and quiet.
 This can take on so many different shapes and forms so don’t box yourself in!
-Here are some suggestions:

 Read spiritual or philosophical texts and reflect on how it relates to your life.